ThomasByr/Phoenyx/README.md

 * new ScrollBar thing (type ``help(phoenyx.scrollbar.ScrollBar)`` to learn more)
 * ScrollBar affects the Renderer view field of the main window
 * actual animation for the ScrollBar item
-* huge typo fix accross the entire repo
+* huge typo and format fix accross the entire repo

 </details>